robbyt/mcp-io/README.md

 Session capabilities enable interactive MCP tools with user confirmation, AI delegation, progress reporting, and detailed logging.
 These capabilities are automatically available in your tool handlers via context without additional setup.
 Not all MCP clients support all session capabilities, and your tools should gracefully handle unsupported features.
 The capabilities helpers return sentinel errors (like `mcpio.ErrElicitationNotSupported`) when the feature is available on the client, which can be checked and handled with `errors.Is`.

+See [examples/](examples/) directory for complete working examples of this library.

 ### Elicitation (Interactive User Input)

 Request additional information from users at runtime for configuration, preferences, or confirmation.
 Elicitation enables interactive workflows where tools can gather structured data dynamically.
 Never use elicitation for passwords, API keys, or secrets.
 Use only for configuration data, preferences, and non-sensitive user input.